My Experience as a Therapist and Personal Bio

 My Background

 I am a Clinical Psychologist with 20 years of experience providing therapy to children, adolescents, and adults.
-My specific training was in dynamic cognitive psychology.
+I use both dynamic and cognitive psychology.
 The former looks to find how the past influences our behavior and emotions now, while the latter focuses more on the here-and-now in changing negative or non-productive thinking.
-More recently, I have been using hybrid models, such as humanistic psychology, which looks at the past to the degree it influences present mood and outlook but otherwise takes an optimistic, empowering, forward-looking view.
+More recently, I often use specific hybrid models, such as humanistic psychology, which looks at the past to the degree it influences present mood and outlook but otherwise takes an optimistic, empowering, forward-looking view.

 History of my practice

 My practice has been broadly based, so I’ve worked with people with a wide variety of challenges, goals, and symptoms.
-Most commonly, I’ve worked with people who are experiencing depression, anxiety, worry, reduced self-esteem, or attention/focus challenges.
+Most commonly, I’ve worked with people who are experiencing depression, anxiety, worry, existential concerns, work or school performance issues, life transitions, or attention/focus challenges.
 In some cases, these concerns are longstanding; in others, they are transitional.
+Some people come to me with specific symptoms, while others are feeling a more general sense of being down, stuck, or lacking meaningfulness.
 I work with individuals, couples, and families and do psychological testing.
 I do not see children as individual clients, but I do provide family therapy.

 Who I am